Python Boolean Type

 In this lesson, we’ll create a small login system to explore the Boolean type in Python.

-You’ve been hired to program this login system!
+You’ve been hired to program login system!
 To do it, you need to understand Python’s Boolean type.

 The core idea